AnnieMT/build-in-hxe-deploy-to-cloud/README.md

 1. Here you can see three tables, Parties, Ratings and Transactions.
 The Parties table holds detailed information about the customers of the bank.
 For these customers, we also put external rating data as semi-structured JSON documents into the brand new HANA document store.
 Finally, we have the Transactions table which contains money transfers between our parties.
 These transactions form a payment network, which can then be represented as a graph in our new in-memory graph engine.

     ![Source tables](https://github.com/AnnieSuantak/build-in-hxe-deploy-to-cloud/blob/master/Step1_1.png)

 2. All we need to do, to use the graph engine, is to create a graph workspace in which we define the parties as nodes and the transactions as edges between them.
-Now to calculate the trustworthiness of a specific customer, we want to analyze with whom this customer is exchanging money.

 [ACCORDION-END]